has-abi/fastapi-serving-kafka/README.md

-# Decoupled FastAPI serving and downstream processing stack with Apache Kafka.
+# Decoupled FastAPI serving and downstream processing stack with Apache Kafka - Example.

 The project contains 2 microservices: **serving service** and **data service** besides a Kafka cluster, and mongodb database.